COVID-19 Guidance to Investigators

 Studies involving HV should not initiate and new sites should not be activated until further notice.
 If the HV study has not begun enrolling (i.e. in screening, but not yet reached FPFV) or if new cohorts need to be started, the study should be paused.
 Active cohorts of volunteers may be completed, unless a risk assessment indicates otherwise.

-New Participant Enrollment - For participants who are exhibiting symptoms consistent with COVID-19 or have tested positive using a test consistent with the institutional standard of care, enrollment and protocol treatment should not be initiated until resolution of symptoms and negative testing results have been obtained.
+New Participant Enrolment - For participants who are exhibiting symptoms consistent with COVID-19 or have tested positive using a test consistent with the institutional standard of care, enrolment and protocol treatment should not be initiated until resolution of symptoms and negative testing results have been obtained.

 Ongoing Participant Treatment - For any study participants exhibiting symptoms consistent with COVID-19, these need to be captured as adverse events according to the established safety reporting system specified in the study protocol.
 Please consult with the Medical Monitor responsible for your study.
 In the event a participant tests positive for COVID-19, or if no testing is available, ensure appropriate documentation of the AE and/or SAE of COVID-19 is reflected in the eCRF.
 ViiV HC is working on developing specific site guidance and a specific case report form page to capture information about participants with suspected or confirmed COVID-19 infection and will share guidance when available.